Miffs/miffs/README.md

 ### Hi there 👋

+I am practicing Python and getting ready to analyze the shit out of everything

 <!--
 **Miffs/miffs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.